“How many millionaires do you know who have become wealthy by investing in savings accounts? I rest my case.” – Robert G. Allen

-10 Steps to Take Before You Invest
+10 Steps to Take Before Investing for Your Future

 1. Open a bank checking account-You need this account for your monthly expenses.
 Internet or bricks-and-mortar banks are fine.